 The JSON Compare REST service allows you to invoke JSON comparisons from a wide range of programming languages and systems.

 The service currently provides a free usage tier using DeltaXML's infrastructure, however the same, or a very similar REST API will be available in other forms as such a paid-for usage tiers providing higher usage levels on a more resilient infrastructure and also running the service locally on customer/private servers.
-Please see our roadmap or contact us to discuss the roadmap further.

 This document will describe the service and how to develop applications using it.

 The free usage tier allows evaluation and experimentation prior to large scale deployments using future paid tiers or on-premise deployments.
 It also allow small-scale production use, but without any service level agreements or other guarantees of service availability or provision.